 Lodging Manager Career Information

 Most lodging managers work in hotels and motels, but other types of lodging exist, including inns, boarding houses and hostels.
 Within these different forms of lodging exist different types of lodging managers.
 Front office managers are typically responsible for training new hires, supervising staff, and organizing reservations and room assignments.
 Convention services managers work with all hotel departments to arrange meetings, banquets, presentations and other events.
 Some lodging managers work with marketing or accounting teams and share responsibility for the hotel's profitability.
 Job duties vary considerably depending upon the level of management.

 Lodging Manager Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported that the median annual wage for lodging managers was $46,830 in May 2013.
-Job growth was expected to occur more slowly than the national average, due to the downsizing of full-service hotels in favor of less expensive limited-service lodgings (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that the median annual wage for lodging managers was $53,390 in May 2018.
+Job growth was expected to occur at about the same rate as the national average for all occupations.

 Gaming Manager Career Information